 High Risk Food Not of Animal Origin (HRFNAO)

-High Risk Food Not of Animal Origin (HRFNAO) that originates from a third country and transits through the EU will be subject to controls from 1 January 2021.
-HRFNAO that have undergone full checks at a BCP on entry into the EU can enter GB via any point of entry and will not require a Health Certificate for import into GB or pre-notification on IPAFFS until 1 October 2021.
+High Risk Food Not of Animal Origin (HRFNAO) that originates from a Rest of the World (RoW) and transits through the EU will be subject to controls from 1 January 2021.
+HRFNAO that have undergone full checks at a BCP on entry into the EU can enter GB via any point of entry and will not require an Official Certificate for import into GB or pre-notification on IPAFFS until 1 July 2022.

 The BCP at Dover Port is currently approved for: